nbeversl/urtext_docs/README.md

 Note that each branch of the resulting file tree contains Node ID that works like a link.
-You can navigate the links on the tree using Shift-Control-/ (see "Simple Links") or using "Traverse Mode".
+You can navigate the links on the tree using Shift-Control-/ (see [Simple Links](#simple-links)) or using [Traverse Mode](#traverse-mode).

 File trees are displayed in Sublime's scratch views, meaning they will never report as being "dirty" (unsaved).
 They are intended for one-time/temporary use, will not have a filename, and will not update when a node/file changes.
-To make permanent and dynamically updated trees, see "Dynamic Nodes".
+To make permanent and dynamically updated trees, see [Dynamic Nodes](#dynamic-nodes).

-You can extend node trees beyond the file level by using "Pointers".
+You can extend node trees beyond the file level by using [Pointers](#pointers).

 Thanks to the `anytree` module (https://pypi.org/project/anytree/) for the plaintext node tree diagrams.